Massage has always been a “cornerstone” treatment for physical therapists.

 4 basic types of massage

 Effleurage or stroking utilizes gliding motions using the therapist’s palm and fingers.

-This technique is excellent for removal of swelling and increased lymph drainage.
+This technique is excellent for the removal of swelling and increased lymph drainage.
 It improves circulation and produces a “flushing out” effect.
 Bear in mind that the weather plays a role in affecting the soft tissues.
 When the barometric pressure in the atmosphere is low, tissues tend to swell and become more tender.

-If your dog is arthritic, you may notice their symptoms seem worse on low barometer/humid/damp days and better in dry or high barometric conditions.
+Arthritic symptoms seem worse on low barometer/humid/damp days and better in dry or high barometric conditions.
 Massage can help alleviate the uncontrollable effects that the weather has on your dog.
 Therapists may be likely to use this type of massage technique for swollen, tender tissues.

-This technique helps soft tissue tension, commonly referred to as “spasm” or “guarding” and nodules, etc. They form from a repeated strain, injury, and microtrauma that cause muscle tightening.
+This technique helps soft tissue tension, commonly referred to as “spasm” or “guarding” and nodules, etc. They form from repeated strain, injury, and microtrauma that cause muscle tightening.

-Within skeletal muscle cells are protein molecules called actin and myosin.
+Within skeletal muscle cells are protein molecules actin and myosin.
 These are small filaments organized into units of muscle tissue called sarcomeres.
 In turn, they are arranged in series, overlapping each other, like a ratchet system.
 This is the mechanics behind muscle contraction.

-“Guarding” is gentle pressure which can help relieve ild to moderate tightening.
+“Guarding” is gentle pressure which can help relieve mild to moderate tightening.
 Harder tightening that tends to feel very hard and worsens with pressure is “spasm”.
 Guarding and spasm usually occur in an entire muscle belly and it can’t relax without intervention.

 Small concentrated formations of tightness can occur within the muscle called “nodules” or knots–“trigger” or stress points.